 Bring enough gas for the trip

-There’s nothing quite like a hot cup of coffee after waking up surrounded by nature.
-When the temperatures are low and you’re also surrounded by snow, this is even more true.
+There’s nothing quite like a hot cup of coffee when waking up in nature.
+This is even truer when you’re surrounded by snow and cold temps.
 To get that early morning cup of joe, all-in-one canister stoves are reliable, easy to use, and thrive in the face of winter winds.
 Make sure to bring a little extra fuel than what you actually need too, especially if you’re melting snow for water.
 An 8-ounce isobutane or propane canister is a good amount for two campers for two days.

 Use all-in-one cooking sets

-We also recommend using a stove platform, since as your winter camping stove heats up, it’ll melt the snow underneath it, creating an uneven cooking surface.
+Using a platform is recommended, since as your camping stove heats up, it’ll melt the snow beneath to create an uneven cooking surface.
 If you have an all-in-one stove system, you won’t need to bring a pot, just a spork.
 For food, dehydrated meals are a convenient and tasty option.
-Bring along a multitool as well: a knife will serve you well for cooking purposes, but can come in handy for other uses too.
+Bring along a multitool as well.
+A knife will serve you well for cooking purposes, but can come in handy for other uses, too.

 Keep your food and water from freezing

-So you’ve got your meals sorted out, but you also want to know how to keep food from freezing during winter camping: well, we’ve got some tips for you.
-For your food, burying it in the snow can be a good option, believe it or not, since snow has incredible insulating properties.
-For water, first and foremost, make sure to bring an insulated water bottle.
-Then, sleeping with your water in your sleeping bag is a nifty way to keep it from freezing, thanks to your body heat.
+So you’ve got your meals sorted out, but you also want to know how to keep food from freezing during winter camping.
+Well, we’ve got some tips for you.
+Believe it or not, burying your food in the snow is a good option, since snow has incredible insulating properties.
+For water, first and foremost, make sure to bring an insulated bottle.
+Then, keeping your water in your sleeping bag is a nifty way to keep it from freezing, thanks to your body heat.

 Clothing and footwear